Ldpe2G/DeepLearningForFun/Mxnet-Scala/Pix2Pix/README.md

 4, run `sbt` then compile the project

 ## Datasets
-you can download the datasets with the `datasets/download_dataset.sh`. you can refer to https://github.com/phillipi/pix2pix for how to use this script.
+You can download the datasets with the `datasets/download_dataset.sh`. you can refer to https://github.com/phillipi/pix2pix for how to use this script.

 ## Training new models

-use the `train_pix2pix.sh` script under `scripts` folder.
+Use the `train_pix2pix.sh` script under `scripts` folder.
 If you keep all the default settings, you just need to provide the dataset path, and set the direction 'AtoB' or 'BtoA'
 ```bash
 DATA_PATH=